Non-destructively probing the thermodynamics of quantum systems with qumodes: Introduction

+Quantum systems are now routinely created, manipulated, controlled and studied in the lab, making the realisation of technologies that exploit truly quantum phenomena a very imminent reality.
+Examples of such systems are numerous, including ultracold atoms~\cite{bloch2012}, ion traps~\cite{blatt2012}, superconducting circuits~\cite{clarke2008}, and microwave cavities~\cite{raimond2001}.
+Beyond the intrinsic interest in studying such systems, they can be deployed to, for example, enhance computation and metrology~\cite{monroe2002, nielsen2010, giovannetti2011, haroche2013}.
+A particularly promising use, especially in the near term, is that of analogue quantum simulation, where the system is made to emulate the behaviour of another quantum system of interest~\cite{lewenstein2012, johnson2014what,daley2022practical}, which can be applied in quantum chemistry~\cite{cao2019quantum} to study otherwise experimentally inaccessible quantum systems and parameter regimes.

-A necessary aspect of a quantum technology is to read-out the result output by the system.
-However, in many of the proposed architectures this process is destructive to the system, allowing only a single-shot reading, after which the system must be completely re-prepared.
-For example, with cold atom systems, a widely-used measurement method is time-of-flight \cite{hadzibabic2003, altman2004, folling2005, bloch2008}, which involves destruction of the atomic trapping potential, hence requiring the atoms to then be re-trapped and re-cooled.
+A necessary element in these applications is to read-out properties of or results output by the quantum system.
+While theoretical models of measurement are well-established, in many of the proposed architectures the measurement process is destructive to the system, allowing only a single-shot reading, after which the system must be completely reprepared.
+For example, with cold atom systems, a widely-used measurement method is time-of-flight~\cite{hadzibabic2003, altman2004, folling2005, bloch2008}, which involves destruction of the atomic trapping potential, hence requiring the atoms to then be re-trapped and re-cooled.
 Moreover, in other systems direct methods to measure particular sets of observables may not be available.

-A recent proposal towards circumventing this involves coupling the system to ancillae.
-Through their interaction, properties of the system are imprinted onto the ancillae \cite{recati2005, bruderer2006}, and information about the system may then be obtained through measurement of the ancillae alone \cite{goold2011, knap2012, haikka2013, mazzola2013, dorner2013, sabin2014, fusco2014, batalhao2014, hangleiter2015, cosco2015, elliott2016, johnson2016, bermudez2017}.
+It has been proposed that this can be mitigated through the use of ancillary systems that serve as measurement probes.
+Through their interaction, properties of the system are imprinted onto the probes~\cite{recati2005, bruderer2006}, and information about the system may then be obtained through measurement of the ancillary probes alone~\cite{goold2011, knap2012, haikka2013, mazzola2013, dorner2013, sabin2014, fusco2014, batalhao2014, hangleiter2015, cosco2015, elliott2016, johnson2016, bermudez2017, benedetti2017}.
 While such measurements disturb the system state and are hence not non-demolition, they do not destroy the system.
-This method has been explored in particular for cold atom systems, where atomic impurities form ancilla qubits \cite{bentine2017}; post-processing of the impurity measurement statistics then allows properties such as density \cite{elliott2016} and temperature \cite{sabin2014, johnson2016} to be determined.
+They thus constitute a practical method to determine certain system properties whilst leaving the system intact.
+This method has been explored in particular for cold atom systems, where atomic impurities form ancilla qubits~\cite{bentine2017}; post-processing of the impurity measurement statistics then allows properties such as density~\cite{elliott2016} and temperature~\cite{sabin2014, johnson2016} to be determined.